MateuszMiszczynski/Python_projects/DSP-scripts/transformations/README.md

 ---

+### DTFT_FFT_ECG_Signal_Analysis_py
+This script analyzes the EKG signal from the `ECG100.mat` file.
+The goal is to determine the heart rate by performing both DFT and DtFT on the signal:
+- Use DFT (fft(x)) and DtFT to compute the frequency components
+- Plot the EKG signal with the time axis scaled in seconds
+- Show its spectra with the frequency axis scaled in Hertz
+- Display the spectra in both linear and decibel scales to observe heart rate frequencies

+---

 ### DTFT_Windowing_and_Resolution.py
 This script compares the DtFT of a signal consisting of two sinusoids (100 Hz and 125 Hz, with one much weaker) by applying different window functions:
 - Rectangular window